 In real life, stealing a little time from the boss is no big deal, something most people have done at one time or another.
 In a movie, however, it often happens that people are punished severely for a mere peccadillo, and so we get a slight sinking feeling at this most venial of sins.
 But it gets worse.
 She starts taking samples out of Cliff’s suitcase to give to her sister, whom she has not seen in two years, as a belated marriage present.
 This means she is not just stealing time from her boss, but dresses as well.
 Furthermore, she is putting Cliff on the spot.
 “What will I tell the home office?”
 Cliff asks, knowing he has to account for every item.
 “Tell them you ran into Jesse James,” is Marsha’s flip answer.
 In other words, she is not saying that she intends to reimburse the company as soon as she gets her next paycheck.

 At this point, we might be wondering if they are in some kind of romantic relationship, in which case it might make sense that she would expect the man who is in love with her to cover for her.
 But the movie nips that in the bud.
 It is immediately made clear in their conversation that Cliff has been pursuing Marsha for some time, but to no avail, and she is firm in telling Cliff that it is time for him to give up.
-In short, she is imposing on a man whom she will not even go to dinner with.
+In short, she is imposing on a man with whom she will not even go to dinner.

 Marsha heads to a payphone to call her sister to come pick her up.
 She tells Cliff to give her a nickel, which he does.
 He tries to buy a pack of cigarettes at the counter, but is told to use the machine.
 Apparently cigarette machines were new at the time, because Cliff comments that the way things are going, pretty soon they won’t need people.
 He returns to the phone booth just as Marsha hangs up.
 Because no one answered the phone at her sister’s house, Marsha retrieves the nickel, and, with Cliff standing right there, she opens her purse, holds the nickel about six inches over the opening, and drops it in, ostentatiously not returning it to Cliff.
 She could have simply slipped the nickel into her purse while still sitting in the booth, but the movie is going out of its way to make sure we notice this business about her keeping it.